 Lake McDonald Lodge

-As a classic Swiss chalet along the shore of Lake McDonald, the Lake McDonald Lodge was built in 1913 and a popular place to visit.
+The Lake McDonald Lodge, built in 1913 along the shore of Lake McDonald, is a classic Swiss chalet and a popular place to visit.
 The three-story lodge building features historic furnishings and log-style design elements, a hallmark of historic National Park Service lodges.

-Visitors can walk through and there’s even places to eat (or grab a coffee, cocktail or quick snack) inside the lodge.
-Outside, there is a patio with rocking chairs overlooking the lake that is popular place for a quick break.
+Visitors can walk through, and there are even places to eat (or grab a coffee, cocktail or quick snack) inside the lodge.
+Outside, there is a patio with rocking chairs overlooking the lake, which is a popular place for a quick break.

 Hiking in Lake McDonald Valley